-- flags (int) Any supported flag: NOBLOCK.
-If NOBLOCK is set, this method will raise a ZMQError with EAGAIN if a message is not ready.
-If NOBLOCK is not set, then this method will block until a message arrives. - copy (bool) Should the message be received in a copying or non-copying manner?
-If False a Frame object is returned, if True a string copy of message is returned. - track (bool) Should the message be tracked for notification that ZMQ has finished with it? (ignored if copy=True) - Returns msg The received message frame.
+- flags (int) 0 or NOBLOCK. - copy (bool) Should the message be received in a copying or non-copying manner?
+If False a Frame object is returned, if True a string copy of message is returned. - track (bool) Should the message be tracked for notification that ZMQ has finished with it? (ignored if copy=True)

+Returns msg - The received message frame.
 If copy is False, then it will be a Frame, otherwise it will be bytes.

-Return type bytes, Frame
+Return type bytes or Frame

-Raises ZMQError - for any of the reasons zmq_msg_recv might fail.
+Raises ZMQError - for any of the reasons zmq\msg\recv might fail (including if NOBLOCK is set and no new messages have arrived).

+'''

 recv_json (flags=0, kwargs)

+'''

-receive a Python object as a message using json to serialize
+Receive a Python object as a message using json to serialize.